 The Company Offering the Plan

-The best plan in the world doesn't mean much when it's coming from a company with a bad reputation.
+The best plan in the world doesn't mean much when it comes from a company with a bad reputation.
 Here's where choosing your plan with ElectricityRates.com really comes in handy.
 We not only list the rates, terms and conditions, and details of various electricity plans, but we also list the company it's coming from and their Provider Score rating.
-Seeing each of the company’s strengths and weaknesses according to experts and customers helps you see the whole picture.
+According to experts and customers, seeing each of the company’s strengths and weaknesses helps you see the whole picture.

 The Terms and Conditions of the Plan